Squirrel pox outbreak

 Features of Tollymore Forest

-Tollymore has an "in-touch" information kiosk in the upper car park.
-The kiosk has information on the forest and surrounding area including useful tourist information.
+Tollymore has an information kiosk in the upper car park, providing information on the forest and surrounding area.

 The Shimna River

 This river flows along its rocky bed through the centre of the park, from the Mournes to the sea at Newcastle.
 The tree shaded river with its numerous deep pools is home to a variety of birds and mammals such as dippers, kingfishers and otters.

 The Stone Bridges

 These ornate bridges, some of which were constructed over 200 years ago by various owners of the estate, are fine examples of stonemasonry.
 Several were built in honour or in remembrance of relatives and friends.

 Planted inside the Barbican Gate entrance you can find magnificent Himalayan cedars (cedrus deodara) with wide spreading branches and blue and green foliage, forming an imposing and picturesque entrance to the Forest Park.